Back to Top

 The Department of English and World Languages seeks to serve the larger university and greater Augusta community through public event programing and collaborative projects with local schools.

-Events like the annual African-American Read-In and the Sand Hills Writers Series draw public participation and outside guests.
+Events like the annual African-American Read-In and our community partnerships with organizations such as the Jessye Norman School of the Arts draw public participation and outside guests.

-Publications like the Sand Hills Literary Journal and others give students opportunities to build impressive portfolios of published work.
+Publications like the Sand Hills Literary Magazine and others give students opportunities to build impressive portfolios of published work.

 Research & Innovation